ArtemGr/gun/notes/12-map.md

 ☐ Benchmarks
 → ☐ Different tasks should have different benchmarks
 → ☐ Improve the way benchmarks are communicated in a task
+→ → ☐ Interactive ObservableHQ guide?
 → ☐ Improve the way benchmarks are measured and represented
+→ → ☐ Suggest recurring qualitative questions in the document, but embed also a quantitative part
+→ → ☐ Help with collecting and storing the answers
 → ☐ Graphics and stats
 → ☐ Benchmarks can also be useful for research and orientation, cf. “categorize the issues and compare the impacts of the bounties, for example, bounties for bug fixes versus bounties for feature additions” at https://www.freelancer.com/contest/tell-us-about-the-open-source-bounty-ecosystem-1873760-byentry-47325551